jazzTheJackRabbit/p5_vehicle_detection/write-up.md

 > Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

 I experimented using a Linear Support Vector Machine Classifier to find a hyperplane of separation for the high-dimensional dataset created from the images.
 I chose the Linear Support Vector Machine Classifier because the problem presented a binary classification problem.
+Since the feature vectors in this problem are high-dimensional, SVMs work well in high dimensional spaces.

+The following methods are responsible for performing the training phase with a Linear SVC:
+* `VehicleDetectionPipeline.train`

 ** Sliding Window Search **

 > Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

-I decided to search random window positions at random scales all over the image and came up with this (ok just kidding I didn't actually ;):
+I tried two approaches for the sliding window technique.

+* I implemented a function `ImageProcessor.slide_window` to return the coordinates of square windows of a specific window size.
+These coordinates were then used to create sub-images (which were resized to size 64x64) and features (hog, color-histograms, spatial-bins) were extracted from these "patches" and run through the classifier.
+If the classifier classified the window as having a car, the window would be appended to the list of candidate detections.
+This was then repeated for different window scale sizes ([256px, 192px, 128px, 64px]).

+* Extracting the HOG features for every sub-image/image patch was very slow.
+As a result, a second approach was to find the HOG on the entire image and then select the corresponding elements in the HOG matrix for the specific image patch and append it with the other features extracted from the resized (64x64) image patch and run it through the classifier.

 ![alt text][image3]

+** Result **

 > Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

-Ultimately I searched on two scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
-Here are some example images:
+For the final version of the pipeline, I used converted each frame of the image to the `YCrCb` color space and used extracted HOG features for all 3-channels.
+In addition, I extracted features for image patches based on spatial binning of color intensities and histograms of color.

+#TODO: How did i optimize performance?

+The final result of pipeline with bounding boxes drawn on the cars is as follows for a few different test images.

+#TODO: Final images

+#TODO: Images of pipeline

 ![alt text][image4]
 ---